clovellytech/http4s-modules/README.md

 * permissions - Built on top of tsec-http4s, an easy way to create routes that are guarded by a user having certain permissions.
 * more to come!
 Something you would like to see here?
 Submit an issue!

+Contributors and Recognition
+---
+PRs and issues are so welcome on this project.
+Generally contributors don't have to be people that commit code or even write issues.
+Thanks especially to:

+* [@pauljamescleary](https://github.com/pauljamescleary) for the [scala-pet-store](https://github.com/pauljamescleary/scala-pet-store) teaching project.
+* [@estsauver](https://github.com/estsauver) for a pair coding session on this project when it was just starting.

 Create your server!
 ---